Celebrating Trees on National Tree Day

 Major Mitchell’s cockatoos, pardalotes and powerful owls shelter in hollows, and a plethora of other birds nest and roost in their branches.
 Reptiles and insects dwell under bark or lurk in gnarls or crevices.

-When you consider how amazing the 24,000-odd tree species found on this continent really are, we really should celebrate them more than once a year!
+When you consider how amazing the 24,000-odd tree species found on this continent are, we really should celebrate them more than once a year!

 Pin It on Pinterest